Das Kapital: Reception and influence

 In Germany, Marx's ideas became the official ideology of the Social Democratic Party (SPD) at its 1891 Erfurt Congress.
-However, the Erfurt Program itself reflected a tension: one section, drafted by Marx's disciple Karl Kautsky, restated theories from Das Kapital, while another, by Eduard Bernstein (influenced by Fabianism), focused on immediate, reformist political objectives.
+However, the Erfurt Programme itself reflected a tension: one section, drafted by Marx's disciple Karl Kautsky, restated theories from Capital, while another, by Eduard Bernstein (influenced by Fabianism), focused on immediate, reformist political objectives.
 Bernstein later openly repudiated much of Marx's legacy, arguing that capitalism could endure and bring increased prosperity if properly regulated.
 Kautsky played a significant role in disseminating what became known as "orthodox Marxism" within the Second International, heavily influenced by Engels's interpretations and his later works like Anti-Dühring.
-In this view, Das Kapital was part of a comprehensive, scientific system that included a philosophy of nature (dialectical materialism) and a deterministic theory of history (historical materialism), culminating in the inevitable collapse of capitalism and the triumph of the proletariat.
+In this view, Capital was part of a comprehensive, scientific system that included a philosophy of nature (dialectical materialism) and a deterministic theory of history (historical materialism), culminating in the inevitable collapse of capitalism and the triumph of the proletariat.

-The next generation of "orthodox" Marxists, including Rosa Luxemburg, Rudolf Hilferding, and Vladimir Lenin, sought to build on and develop Das Kapital.
+The next generation of "orthodox" Marxists, including Rosa Luxemburg, Rudolf Hilferding, and Vladimir Lenin, sought to build on and develop Capital.
 Luxemburg's The Accumulation of Capital (1913) was an attempt to rethink its categorial system on a world scale, while Hilferding's Finance Capital (1910) was a full-scale "up-dating" of the work to account for the rise of trusts and monopolies.
 Lenin's interpretation, particularly his theory of imperialism as the "highest stage of capitalism", further shaped the development of Marxism–Leninism, which became the official ideology of the Soviet Union and many communist parties worldwide following the October Revolution of 1917.
 The revolution itself was famously described by Antonio Gramsci as a "revolution against Capital", in that it occurred in agrarian Russia rather than an advanced industrial nation, seemingly defying the historical stages outlined in Marx's work.
-In the Soviet context, Marx's critique of political economy was often repurposed as a "guidebook for industrialization" and served to legitimise the political domination of the party in a dogmatic system that discouraged critical inquiry.
+In the Soviet context, Marx's critique of political economy was often repurposed as a "guidebook for industrialisation" and served to legitimise the political domination of the party in a dogmatic system that discouraged critical inquiry.